arcorco/dcd-milestone/README.md

     4. If the user clicks "DON"T DELETE" this modal disappears and the user is still on the game's information page
     5. If the user clicks delete, they are redirected to the All Games directory page and the game they deleted is no longer there

+3. Add a game
+    1. Click on the Add Game button on the nav bar
+    2. The user is directed to the Add Game form with all fields empty
+    3. Try to submit the form, error occurs and the message "Please input a Game Name" is shown beneath the Game Name field
+    4. Fill in a game name in the Game Name field and try to submit the form, error occurs and the message "Please input a Description" is shown beneath the Game Description field
+    5. Fill in a description in the Game Description field and try to submit the form, error occurs and the message "Please input a Manufacturer" is shown beneath the Manufacturer field
+    6. Fill in a manufacturer in the Manufacturer field and try to submit the from, error occurs and the message "Please input numbers only" is shown beneath the Minimum Number of Players field
+    7. Write "two" and "four" in the Minimum Number of Players and Maximum Number of player fields respectively and try to submit the from, error occurs and the message "Please input numbers only" is shown beneath the Minimum Number of Player field
+    8. Input "2" and "four" in the Minimum Number of Players and Maximum Number of player fields respectively and try to submit the form, error occurs and the message "Please input numbers only" is shown beneath the Minimum Number of Player field
+    9. Input "2" and "4" in the Minimum Number of Players and Maximum Number of player fields respectively and try to submit the form, error occurs and the message "Please input numbers only.
+If the game has no recommended minimum age, please input 0" is shown beneath the Minimum Age field
+    10. Input "ten" in the Minimum Age field and try to submit the form, error occurs and the message "Please input numbers only.
+If the game has no recommended minimum age, please input 0" is shown beneath the Minimum Age field
+    11. Input "10" in the Minimum Age field and try to submit the form
+    12. Form submitted successfully (whether an image is uploaded or not) and the game can be seen under the All Games tab and in the carousel on the home page

 The responsiveness of the website on different viewport widths was tested throughout with Developer Tools and the element style section was used to make any alterations to the layout before changing my style.css file.
 The website has also been tested on Safari, Chrome and Firefox and the deployed version has been tested on MacBook and iPhone X.